-Given the impact of the Bank Recovery and Resolution Directive, and the recast Deposit Guarantee Schemes Directive, which has increased the credit risk that unsecured bank/building society investments could be 'bailed-in', the following investment limits are proposed to mitigate the risk whilst allowing sufficient flexibility to manage the Council's investment balances.
+Given the impact of the Bank Reform Act, Bank Recovery and Resolution Directive, and the recast Deposit Guarantee Schemes Directive, which have increased the credit risk that unsecured bank/building society investments could be 'bailed-in', the following investment limits are proposed to mitigate the risk whilst allowing sufficient flexibility to manage the Council's investment balances.

 A group of banks under the same ownership will be treated as a single organisation for limit purposes.
-Maximum limits will also be placed on fund managers and industry sectors as below:
+Maximum limits will also be placed on fund managers and industry sectors as below.
+Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.